pslergy/memento-mori-app/CONTRIBUTING.md

 Clear, technically grounded discussions are always welcome.

 ---
+Note: The core protocol logic (gossip, FSM, decoy mode) is not included in this public repository for security reasons.
+If you are interested in contributing to these areas, please open an issue describing your background and interest.
+Access may be granted on a case-by-case basis to trusted contributors.

 *Memento Mori — In environments where infrastructure fails, protocol design becomes survival.*